 Founded by Graham and Merilyn Hutton in 1975, Gralyn Estate – on the prime stretch of Caves Road in Wilyabrup – is one of Margaret River’s oldest vineyards.
 In what was originally a diversification from their cattle farming operation, the pair have never chased the same path as other Margaret River pioneers, instead opting to remain decidedly compact.
-There are just 3.5 hectares of shiraz and cabernet sauvignon planted, with wines made in an array of styles, from profound reserve bottlings to unoaked reds and even a late harvest off-dry cabernet.
-The vineyard is now managed with organic practices (not certified) by Scott Baxter, who is pushing the boundaries even further with the elimination of copper and sulphur in the vineyard in his sights.
+There are 3.5 hectares of the original shiraz and cabernet sauvignon planted in 1975, which have been expanded by a further 6 hectares in 2022 with chardonnay, muscat and malbec added to the varietal mix.
+The current Gralyn wines are made in an array of styles, from profound reserve bottlings to unoaked reds and even a late harvest off-dry cabernet.
+The vineyard is managed with organic practices (not certified) by Scott Baxter, who is pushing the boundaries even further with the elimination of copper and sulphur in the vineyard in his sights.

 Outside of Western Australia, Gralyn Estate may not have pushed into wine drinker’s consciousness like other Margaret River pioneers, but that’s not to say that the wines have not seen substantial acclaim.
 Indeed they have, and their top wines sell for a premium, but the paths of some of the more storied names of the region, with extensive vineyards, marketing departments and large international sales, was never the aim.
 And it has remained that way.